Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

  ### Power Distribution Network

+The powerplanning is done after the floorplan.
+But for OpenLANE power planning is done before routing.

 The PDN feature within OpenLANE will create:

-  1.Power ring global to the entire core.
+  1.Power ring - To the entire core.

-  2.Power halo local to any preplaced cells.
+  2.Power halo - Only to any preplaced cells.

-  3.Power straps to bring power into the center of the chip.
+  3.Power straps - Power to the centre of the chip.

-  4.Power rails for the standard cells.
+  4.Power rails -Power for the standard cells.

-To generate the power distribution network use the following command:
+To generate the power distribution network the following command is used:

      % gen_pdn